 - Good Hurts Evil - Troi Mikagami does not like sunshine.
 Or happiness.
 Or having his daughter tell him just how much she loves him - even if he does return the emotion.
 This appears to apply to nearly all the evil characters we see, too.
 Yuri is an exception, because she's a Dark Magical Girl rather than just pure evil.

-- Growing Up Sucks - Between Alignment Shock, Virgin Power, and just plain Dying Like Animals, most mahou shojo don't become adult Magical Girls.
+- Growing Up Sucks - Between Alignment Shock and Virgin Power, most mahou shojo don't become adult Magical Girls.
 On the other hand, those who do make it through to adulthood with their powers intact tend to be really powerful.

 - Humanoid Abomination - One of Yuri's friends.
 He/she posseses recently deceased corpses in order to interact with this dimension without hurting him/herself.
 It's hard on the corpse, though, and tends to speed up the process of decay.
 This comes into play later when Yuri is briefly killed; he possesses her corpse and shunts her soul into a back-up body he had on-hand, to keep Amakusa's sword from eating her soul.

 - Happily Married - Yuri's parents.
 (Craig's parents may have been this way as well, but we have no way of knowing for sure; we hardly see his mother, and his father is dead well before the story starts.)

 - Helping Would Be Killstealing - The reason why Troi Mikagami doesn't just teach his daughter the ropes himself.